 Following \cite{LimaJPSoliton}, let $f : M^n \to \tilde{M}^{n+1}$ be an immersion of a smooth manifold $M^n$ into a Riemannian ambient space $\tilde{M}^{n+1}$.
 It evolves under the mean curvature flow (MCF for short) if there exists a smooth one-parameter family of immersions $F : M \times I \to \tilde{M}$, with $I = [0, T)$ and $ F_t(\cdot,0) = f( \cdot)$, is an immersion and satisfies the evolution equation

 where $\overset{\rightarrow}{H}(p,t)$ is the mean curvature vector field of the immersion $F_t : M \to \tilde{M}$, where $F_t(p) := F(p, t)$ for a fixed $t \in I$.
-Initially we approach the static solution to the MCF, namely minimal surfaces, further, a special class of solutions to the MCF called solitons, also known as the self-similar solutions.
+Initially, we approach the static solution to the MCF, namely, minimal surfaces.
+Further, we consider a special class of solutions to the MCF, called solitons, also known as self-similar solutions.